Alexander Babyonyshev: Biography

-At the end of March 1980 he went to Gorky, to meet with exiled to academic A. Sakharov.
+At the end of March 1980 he went to Gorky, to meet with exiled to academic Andrei Sakharov.
 Since it was already known that the house Sakharov was staying at would not let anyone in, it was decided to check whether he could get Sakharov to go to visit his friends.
 For this conscientious objector Mark Kovner gave his empty apartment, and passed through Babonyshev Elena Bonner invitation Andrei Dmitrievich at Shrovetide pancakes.
 Six or seven employees of the KGB had not allowed Sakharov to the yard of the house where they waited Babonyshev.
 Then the next day Babonyshev sending family in Moscow, Sakharov came to a house and knocked on the window.
 Andrei opened it, Alexander got into the apartment through a window and they talked for several hours.
 Thereafter Babonyshev was arrested and police post was moved from the lobby entrance directly outside Sahkarov's apartment door.